 Make it easy on yourself.
 This is going to be hard enough without you making it more difficult than necessary.
 Pack your gym bag the night before, make a big batch of something healthy on Sunday that you can eat for lunch all week, put a basket on the table to corral your mail as soon as you bring it into the house, or block out time on your calendar to do whatever it is that you want to do.

 For every resolution, picture yourself practicing it one year from now.
 Does the idea of it make you chuckle?
 Do you inwardly groan, “yeah, right, that will happen”?
-If so, this probably isn’t the best resolution for you and you should reconsider.
+If so, this probably isn’t the best resolution for you, and you should reconsider.
 It definitely helps if you are able to link your resolution to a core value of yours – for example, happiness, family, freedom, or pleasure.
 Focus on the broader goal.
 You’re not just losing 10 pounds.
 You’re losing ten pounds so that you will feel healthier and be able to enjoy your life more.

-When people fail to achieve their resolution, whether one week into January or at the end of August, they almost always blame their own lack of willpower.
+When people fail to achieve their resolution, whether one week in January or at the end of August, they almost always blame their own lack of willpower.
 They make it about some personal character flaw and in the process drag their self-esteem through the mud…which makes it much less likely that they will get back on that horse and try again.
 This sort of mindset tends to be self-fulfilling; if you believe that you don’t have willpower around sweets, guess who’s going to grab a candy bar at the checkout line tomorrow?
 That’s why it’s critically important that you continue to gauge your progress and focus on what you’ve already accomplished every single day.

 Your resolution is not a failure as soon as you slip up.
 It’s not like you can just say, “Ah well, then, I’ll just try again next year” and slip out for a smoke, buy a box of Twinkies, or order another mojito.
 We are going to mess up.
 Ok, I’ll rephrase.
 Most likely, most of us will slip up or at the very least will be extremely tempted to screw up.
-It will be OK though, because we will have a concrete plan of what to do when it happens.
+It will be OK though because we will have a concrete plan of what to do when it happens.
 We know that this is a marathon and not a sprint.
-It helps that we made SMART resolutions and didn’t do anything stupid like decide to go running every morning at 5 a.m., when we know that we are probably going to hit snooze no less than ten times most days of the week.
+It helps that we made SMART resolutions and didn’t do anything stupid like decide to go running every morning at 5 a.m. when we know that we are probably going to hit snooze no less than ten times most days of the week.
 No, that would be self-destructive!
 We didn’t set 30 resolutions, did we?
 Hell no. We are going to be just fine.